 This is the smallest amount of set stock that a supplier is willing to sell.
 The supplier will not sell if the retailer is unable to purchase the MOQ of a product.
 For example, the inventory items that cost more in terms of production have a smaller MOQ when compared to cheaper items that are easier to make.

 This technique splits subjects into three categories.
 It helps identify items with a heavy impact on the overall inventory cost.
 Category A has the most valuable products which contribute to overall profit.
-Category B is products which are somewhere between the most and least valuable.
+Category B includes products that lie between the most and least valuable products.
 Category C is small transactions that are crucial for overall profit but do not matter individually.

 Just-in-time inventory management

 This technique is about arranging raw material orders from suppliers in direct connection with production schedules and helps reduce inventory costs.
 This makes sure that the inventory comes in on a need basis and that there is no risk of dead stock or ordering too much.
 Dead stock refers to inventory that was never sold before being removed from the sale status.

 Inventory that gets ordered above the expected demand and thus prevents the shortage of supply caused due to incorrect forecasting or unforeseen changes in customer demand.